 Attorneys, accountants, executors and many others rely on Truex Appraisal Services, LLC and/or Truex Residential Appraisers, Inc. for fair market "date of death" valuations because such appraisals require special expertise and training.
 They require a firm that's been in the area for some time and can effectively research comparable contemporaneous sales.

 Real property is not like publicly traded stock or other items which don't fluctuate in value very much or for which historical public data is available.
-You need a professional real estate appraiser, bound by the Uniform Standards of Professional Appraisal Practice (USPAP) for a high degree of confidentiality and professionalism, and you need the kind of quality report and work product that taxing authorities and courts need and expect.
+You need a professional real estate appraiser, bound by the Uniform Standards of Professional Appraisal Practice (USPAP) for a high degree of confidentiality and professionalism, and you need the kind of quality appraisal report and work product that taxing authorities and/or courts need and expect.

 Please, browse our website to learn more about our qualifications, expertise and our real property valuation services offered (both residential and commercial real estate).